Domestic and International

 As money transfer companies have grown, some newcomers have undercut the older kids on the block and if your motivation is purely cost driven it is worth exploring a little more.

-The P2P services (Currencyfair and Transferwise) tend to be the cheapest on amounts below £4000/€5000/$7500.
+Currencyfair and TransferWise tend to be the cheapest on amounts below £4000/€5000/$7500.
 Amounts above that tend to make the more established companies hard to beat (OFX, TorFX, Worldfirst) and some of their services are geared to larger amounts of money as well.

 One reason for transacting via money transfer service providers is that their level of service is awesome.